bfeitknecht/vault/sem3/TI/VRL/notes/lectures/TI-v-w11.md

 w \in L(M) \iff B_{M}(w) \in \mathrm{SAT}
 $$

-We show that every word over the alphabet, it is in the language $L$ exactly if it corresponds to a satisfiable boolean logic formula.
+We show that for every word over the alphabet, it is in the language $L$ exactly if it corresponds to a satisfiable boolean logic formula.